Credit Card Payoff Calculator

 Enter your balance, APR, and monthly payment to see exactly how long it takes to become debt-free and how much interest you'll pay in total.

-The Real Cost of Credit Card Debt
+The Real Cost of Carrying a Credit Card Balance

 How Monthly Payment Affects Payoff Time